jcksnvllxr80/DesignPatterns/src/main/com/watkins/creational/builder/Builder.md

     ConcreteBuilder --> Product
 ```
 The Builder Pattern is a creational design pattern used to construct complex objects step by step.
-It removes the complexity of constructing an object into a dedicated builder class for that object type.
+It moves the complexity of constructing an object from the client into a dedicated builder class for that object type.

 Parts of the Builder Pattern: